IBM-Cloud/ansible-collection-ibm/docs/ibm_is_lb_listener.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  protocol (True, str, None)
-    (Required for new resource) Loadbalancer protocol

   certificate_instance (False, str, None)
     certificate instance for the Loadbalancer

-  lb (True, str, None)
-    (Required for new resource) Loadbalancer listener ID

-  connection_limit (False, int, None)
+  accept_proxy_protocol (False, bool, None)
-    Connection limit for Loadbalancer
+    Listener will forward proxy protocol

   port (False, int, None)
     Loadbalancer listener port

+  protocol (True, str, None)
+    (Required for new resource) Loadbalancer protocol

-  https_redirect_uri (False, str, None)
+  default_pool (False, str, None)
-    Target URI where traffic will be redirected
+    Loadbalancer default pool info

-  https_redirect_listener (False, str, None)
+  idle_connection_timeout (False, int, None)
-    ID of the listener that will be set as http redirect target
+    idle connection timeout of listener

   port_min (False, int, None)
     The inclusive lower bound of the range of ports used by this listener.
 Only load balancers in the `network` family support more than one port per listener.

-  accept_proxy_protocol (False, bool, None)
-    Listener will forward proxy protocol

-  https_redirect_status_code (False, int, None)
-    The HTTP status code to be returned in the redirect response

-  default_pool (False, str, None)
-    Loadbalancer default pool info

   port_max (False, int, None)
     The inclusive upper bound of the range of ports used by this listener.
 Only load balancers in the `network` family support more than one port per listener

+  https_redirect (False, list, None)
+    If present, the target listener that requests are redirected to.

+  connection_limit (False, int, None)
+    Connection limit for Loadbalancer

+  lb (True, str, None)
+    (Required for new resource) Loadbalancer listener ID

   id (False, str, None)